SuccinctPaul/zkvm-demos/README.md

 # zkvm-demos

-A collection of Zero-Knowledge Virtual Machine (zkVM) demonstrations for SP1, Risc0, Nexus, ZKM, Valida, OpenVM, Pico, CENO, and Cairo.
+A collection of Zero-Knowledge Virtual Machine (zkVM) demonstrations for SP1, Risc0, Nexus, ZKM, ZisK, Valida, OpenVM, Pico, CENO, and Cairo.
 This repository shows how to build and run programs on different zkVM platforms.

 ## ⚠️ Toolchain Conflict Management